Controlling her anger was one thing. But it didn’t stop her ramming his car.

 The anger had started when she was in her forties; mild, vaguely uncomfortable.
 She remembered how she laughed at her father when he became a cranky old man.
 How she and friends would roll their eyes at her forever grouchy mother.
 In her twenties and thirties she wasn’t bothered by people driving tank-like cars (maybe because there were so few then?); by drivers not thanking her when she kindly let them in; when dog-owners failed to collect their pets’ shit .
 Back then there’d be the pang of annoyance, but it would be fleeting, like her feelings then of weariness or frustration.
 Now that annoyance seethed in her chest like heartburn.

 On the phone a few months ago Vivian sighed with her customary ennui.
 ‘Stop whining, Mum.
-Why are always so fucking angry at me?
+Why are you always so fucking angry at me?
 At everything?
 You need help, woman.’
 Felicity had chuckled before realising her daughter was serious; as the rage choked her voice box she ended the call.
 Two glasses of red later and her lips were still as pinched as Gladys Kravitz’s from Bewitched.
 She’d realised this when the morning light in bathroom mirror revealed her whole face as drawn, liver-coloured, her fading hair pulled too tight off her forehead, her once beguiling large eyes beady.

 (And it was so irksome that Bewitched was no longer aired.)